mohdalthafne/Responsive-Banner-Section-In-Html-And-Css/README.md

 ![yt_thumbnail](https://github.com/mohdalthafne/Responsive-Banner-Section-In-Html-And-Css/assets/104372337/bf9cc5d7-9574-4929-9a7a-f804f9266ed5)
 This Is The Demo Of The Project!

-The Tutorial Video Was Mentioned Below https://youtu.be/m3JBP-adnN4?feature=shared
+The Tutorial Video Was Mentioned Below <br>
+https://youtu.be/m3JBP-adnN4?feature=shared